trevor-leon/CS-360_Mobile_Arch_and_Programming/README.md

 # The onHand Inventory application

-This application features a login activity, inventory, activity, details activity, and an SMS message updates activity.
+This application features a login activity, inventory activity, details activity, and an SMS message updates activity.
 It uses a Login and an Inventory SQLite database to store the appropriate data.

 The login activity allows the user to enter their username and password.
 After a value has been entered in each field, the Login and Create Account buttons are enabled on the screen.
 From here, a user can create an account and store the Login information in the SQLite database, or they can login and enter the inventory activity.